iiAnderson/iianderson.github.io/_posts/2024-12-22-improving-our-analysis.md

 ### A New Dataset: National Rail's Station Reference Data

-After scouring the web, I found a new dataset from the National Rail Marketplace titled the “Station Reference Data.”
-This dataset contains metadata for each station in the UK, including station names, TPLs, and two important identifiers: NLC and CRS.
+After scouring the web, I found a new dataset from the National Rail Marketplace titled the [Station Reference Data](https://raildata.org.uk/dataProduct/P-027a0f6c-b6dc-46eb-b743-5c6e73137aaf) This dataset contains metadata for each station in the UK, including station names, TPLs, and two important identifiers: NLC and CRS.
 Yet more acronyms!
 As always, [Railway Codes](http://www.railwaycodes.org.uk/crs/crs0.shtm) helps clarify:

 - **NLC**: National Location Codes
 - **CRS**: Customer Reservation System